mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ### Response

-Successful requests will produce a "200 OK" response with accountResetToken in the JSON body object:
+Successful requests will produce a "200 OK" response with accountResetToken in the JSON body object, as *unencrypted* hex-encoded bytes:

-(XXX TODO: is this encrypted? should it be a "bundle"?)

 ```json
 {